pwr-Solaar/Solaar/docs/index.md

 Solaar will detect all devices paired with supported Unifying, Bolt, Lightspeed, or Nano receivers, and at the very least display some basic information about them.
-Solaar will detect some Logitech devices that connect via a USB cable or Bluetooth.
+Solaar will detect many Logitech devices that connect via a USB cable or Bluetooth.

 Solaar can pair and unpair a Logitech device showing the Unifying logo (Solaar's version of the [logo][logo])